Introducing Pulsed Electromagnetic Fields for Wellness

 August 02, 2019

-To date, Infopathy has offered infoceuticals that were created with the help of different substances (i.e. the signal source is a substance).
+To date, Infopathy has offered ICs that were created with the help of different substances (i.e. the signal source is a substance).
 Now, we are excited to also offer another type of signal, which is known as Pulsed Electromagnetic Field (PEMF), and are generated based on different algorithms and theories.
 PEMF-based therapy has been used for many health issues for centuries and can even be dated back to as far as 2600 BC where they were described in an ancient treatise on health and disease called “The Yellow Emperor’s Classic of Medicine”.
 Nowadays, even NASA recognizes the benefits of PEMF therapy and uses it on their astronauts.
 This post will briefly discuss PEMF and its use in alternative therapy.

 Functioning Cells are Essential for Wellbeing

-Before presenting PEMFs, lets first take a quick look at the human body and, in particular, cells, the basic building block of life.
+Before presenting PEMFs, let's first take a quick look at the human body and, in particular, cells, the basic building block of life.
 The human body is a fascinating and complex structure containing, on average, about 30 to 40 trillion (i.e. 1012) cells!
 To give some perspective as to how big this number is, we have approximately 140 times more cells in our body than there are stars in the entire Milky Way galaxy!
 If that number wasn’t impressive, how many atoms do you think there are in one cell?
 Each cell is estimated to contain 100 trillion atoms (although the number of atoms depends on the type of cell).
 That means there are more atoms in the human body than the number of stars in the observable universe!
 With respect to cell types in the body, there are approximately 200 different types of cells having various shapes, sizes, and functions.
 Some examples of cell types include blood cells, skin cells, fat cells, nerve cells, etc. Although there are various types of cells in the body, they all depend on one another, either directly or indirectly, to ensure that the body functions correctly.
-When cells do not function properly, one’s health begins to deteriorate and is more prone to disease and illnesses.
+When cells do not function properly, one’s health begins to deteriorate and one is more prone to disease and illnesses.
 Therefore, it is necessary to regularly give our cells a “tune-up” to reduce the risk of cell dysfunction.
 One way this can be done is through the use of Pulsed Electromagnetic Fields (PEMFs).

 Pulsed Electromagnetic Fields – Stimulate the Body’s Self-Healing Process

 It is now generally accepted that weak electromagnetic fields (EMFs) can initiate various healing processes such as bone repair, pain relief, multiple sclerosis, Parkinson’s disease, depression, and knee osteoarthritis.
-Over recent years, research into pulsed electromagnetic fields (PEMFs) has gained momentum due to its beneficial effects on animals and humans.
+Over recent years, research into pulsed electromagnetic fields (PEMFs) has gained momentum due to their beneficial effects on animals and humans.
 In fact, there are more than 10,000 scientific publications describing the effect of PEMFs and more than 2000 double-blind studies conducted around the world demonstrating that PEMF therapy is safe and effective for various conditions.
 So, what are PEMFs?
 PEMFs are low-energy, time-varying electromagnetic fields that stimulate and energize the cells of the body, which in turn triggers the body’s own natural healing functions.
 PEMFs are usually applied directly to the targeted area of the body or to the whole body.
 Moreover, PEMF may only be needed for short periods of time with the effects lasting for up to several hours.
 The intensity of PEMF systems varies and depends on how quickly one would like to see results – high intensities would be used to provide rapid relief of musculoskeletal pain; while low intensities would be better for gradual subtle changes.
 Moreover, for those who are electro-sensitive, it is better to use very low intensities since medium or high intensities may aggravate them.
 When compared to pharmaceutical agents, PEMF offers an alternative with fewer, if any, side effects.
 While pharmaceutical agents are normally used to mask the symptoms of illnesses, PEMF therapies focus on health and disease prevention.
 Additionally, therapeutic PEMFs can be designed to help with the negative effects of electrosmog, manmade EMFs that come from powerlines, cellphones, computers, etc. that have been shown to disturb cell metabolism.

 PEMF Clinical Studies